 Here are some other Michigan features that make it a good colocation data center market:

-- The Michigan economy has been on an upswing after recovering from the automobile industry crisis.
+- The Michigan economy has been up since recovering from the automobile industry crisis.

 - The high-tech community is growing by leaps and bounds.
 In Ann Arbor alone, over 40 tech-based companies have relocated or expanded within the last five years.
 These companies need data centers.